jiffyclub/scipy-2013-git-testing/git/local/Readme.md

     $ git branch texas

 Step 2 : Add files describing each entity.
-In the us branch, include at least a file called president, a file called song, and a file called flower.
-For texas, of course, you'll need a file called governor, a file called song, and a file called bird.
+In the us branch, include at least a file called president.
+For texas, of course, you'll need a file called governor.
 You'll probably also want one called flower.

     $ git checkout us
     Switched to branch 'us'